fernando-mc/serverless-finch/README.md

 Use the `objectHeaders` option to set HTTP response headers be sent to clients requesting uploaded files from your website.

-Headers may be specified globally for all files in the bucket by adding a `headerName`, `headerValue` pair to the `ALL_OBJECTS` property of the `objectHeaders` option.
+Headers may be specified globally for all files in the bucket by adding a `name`, `value` pair to the `ALL_OBJECTS` property of the `objectHeaders` option.
 They may also be specified for specific folders or files within your site by specifying properties with names like `specific-directory/` (trailing slash required to indicate folder) or `specific-file.ext`, where the folder and/or file paths are relative to `distributionFolder`.

 Headers with more specificity will take precedence over more general ones.
 For instance, if 'Cache-Control' was set to 'max-age=100' in `ALL_OBJECTS` and to 'max-age=500' in `my/folder/`, the files in `my/folder/` would get a header of 'Cache-Control: max-age=500'.